akeren/note-app/README.md

 - Reading a Note
 - Refactoring

+## Installation

+    - clone the repository
+    - cd into the directory
+    - Install the two npm modules (yards and chalks) by typing: npm install
+    - Run the program by typing: node app.js

 ## Acknowledgement

 [Andrew Mead](https://twitter.com/andrew_j_mead).
 He is a great motivator and awesome teacher of code with rich knowledgable skills.
 You can check and take his Bestselling **Node JS** course on udemy.
 The course is exceptionally wonderful.